 \section{Lecture 1: Graphs and Modular Operads}

-\emph{Modular operads} are an extension of the notion of operad which encode algebraic structures that come equipped with a ``bilinear form'' or ``contraction operation''.
+Modular operads are a generalization of operads which allow one to encode algebraic structures that come equipped with a ``bilinear form'' or ``contraction operation''.
 They were introduced by Getzler and Kapronov \cite{gk_modular} where they gave the canonical example of a modular operad built from the (compactified) moduli spaces of genus $g$ curves, $\bar{\mathcal{M}}_{g,n}$.

 This first lecture introduces a very general definition of coloured modular operads in which we allow for an involutive set of colours (Definition~\ref{def: modular}).
 This differs slightly from the usual definition of a coloured modular operad in the literature (\cite{hvz10}, \cite{DM16}, \cite{kw10}, etc) where the colour set has trivial involution.
 Interesting examples of operads with involutive colour sets include \cite{DCH_Dwyer_Kan} where the authors study coloured \emph{cyclic operads} with involutive set of colours and the examples of modular operads coloured by involutive groupoids in \cite{pet}.
-In the case of one-coloured, or monochrome, modular operads the involution on colour sets is trivial and thus all of the reader's favorite modular operads are still examples of our definition.
-As we will discuss in the open problems section (Section~\ref{sec:further directions 1}), an advantage of considering involutative colour sets is that coloured cyclic operads, coloured operads, and coloured dioperads can all be considered as special types of coloured modular operads when allowing for involutive colour sets.
-Similarly, we can consider wheeled properads as a special case of modular operads with involutative colour sets.
+In the case of one-coloured, or monochrome, modular operads the involution on colour sets is trivial and thus all the reader's favorite modular operads are still examples of our definition.
+As we will discuss in the open problems section (Section~\ref{sec:further directions 1}), an advantage of considering involutive colour sets is that coloured cyclic operads, coloured operads, and coloured dioperads can all be considered as special types of coloured modular operads.
+Similarly, we can consider wheeled properads as a special case of modular operads with involutive colour sets.

 The main theorem in this lecture is a so-called \emph{nerve theorem} (Theorem~\ref{thm: nerve}).
-This is an extension of the classical theorem which says that the inclusion of the simplex category $\Delta$ into the category of small categories induces a fully faithful functor from $\mathbf{Cat}$ into the category of simplicial sets $\mathbf{sSet}^{\Delta^{op}}$ whose essential image consists of the Segal objects, i.e those $X\in\mathbf{sSet}^{\Delta^{op}}$ with for all $n\geq 2.$
+This is an extension of the classical theorem which says that the inclusion of the simplex category $\Delta$ into the category of small categories induces a fully faithful functor from $\mathbf{Cat}$ into the category of simplicial sets $\mathbf{sSet}^{\Delta^{op}}$ whose essential image consists of the Segal objects, i.e. those $X\in\mathbf{sSet}^{\Delta^{op}}$ with for all $n\geq 2.$